Chase Rice

 Chase Rice (born September 19, 1985) is an American country music singer, songwriter and reality television personality.
 He first came to prominence in 2010 while he was a contestant on Survivor: Nicaragua, where he was the runner-up to Jud "Fabio" Birza.
-In the same year Rice began focusing on a career in country music, and later co-wrote the diamond-certified single "Cruise", performed by Florida Georgia Line.
+In the same year Rice began focusing on a career in country music; later he co-wrote the diamond-certified single "Cruise," performed by Florida Georgia Line.

-Rice has released five studio albums, and his third album, Ignite the Night, debuted atop the Billboard Top Country Albums chart.
+Rice has released six studio albums, and his third album, Ignite the Night, debuted atop the Billboard Top Country Albums chart.
 He has also scored two number-one singles on the Country Airplay chart with "Eyes on You" and "Drinkin' Beer.
 Talkin' God.
 Amen." (featuring Florida Georgia Line).
 Prior to 2010, Rice was a former college football linebacker for the North Carolina Tar Heels and a former NASCAR pit crew member for Hendrick Motorsports.

 Early life, education, and early career

 Born in Florida, Rice was raised on a farm in Asheville, North Carolina.
 He attended AC Reynolds High School and the University of North Carolina at Chapel Hill where he was a linebacker on the football team.
 He did not pursue an NFL career due to injury.

 After graduating from UNC, Rice was selected to join the Hendrick Motorsports pit crew as the rear tire carrier for Ryan Newman's Nationwide Series car.
 He also worked on Jimmie Johnson's Sprint Cup Series car and won two championships with the Lowe's team.